SiqiHuang18/SH_Path_Tracer/README.md

 <h2 align="middle">Part 3: Direct Light Illumination</h2>
 In this part I walk through implementation and result of direct hemisphere sampling and light importance sampling.

-Here we assume that each pixel color is only the result of emissive component at the intersection point plus some direct lighting from some light sources.
+Here we split the lighting event into emissive component at the intersection point plus direct lighting from some light sources.

 **total_radiance = zero_bounce_radiance + one_bounce_radiance**